 Figure 7-2–Reference model

 Interface A: is a logical interface between AMgmt and AMon.
-Interface A is used to transmit the spam reports and spam statistics.
+Interface A is used to transmit the user reports and spam statistics.

 Interface B: is a logical interface between AMon and APr.
-Interface B is used to transmit the spam reports from Apr.
+Interface B is used to transmit the suspicious spam from APr.

 Interface C: is a logical interface between APr and the mobile message client.
-Interface C is used by mobile message client to send spam report to APr.
+Interface C is used by mobile message client to send user report to APr.
 According to different kinds of mobile message client, various protocols should be supported at interface C, such as MAP/WAP, HTTP and SMPP.

 Interface D: is a logical interface between AMgmt and APr.
 Interface D is used to transmit filtering rules.

-Interface E: is a logical interface between AMgmts with infederation.
+Interface E: is a logical interface between AMgmts with other domains.
 Interface E is used to exchange spam information between different anti-spam mobile messaging domains.

-In this reference model, Interface A, Interface B, Interface C and Interface D are intra-domain interfaces, Interface E is inter-domain interface.
+In this reference model, Interface A to D are intra-domain interfaces, Interface E is inter-domain interface.

 7.3 Functions of components

 7.3.1Mobile message clients